agapas/micro-frontends-react-vue/README.md

 # micro-frontends-react-vue

 Micro-frontends can be implemented in a number of ways.
-This POC project shows an example of using the [Module Federation](https://webpack.js.org/plugins/) to bundle micro-frontends together and load them into a single web application.
+This POC project shows an example of using the [Module Federation Plugin](https://webpack.js.org/plugins/module-federation-plugin/) to bundle micro-frontends together and load them into a single web application.
 And the run-time integration is used as it's the most flexible and performant solution right now.

 The POC contains micro-frontends with different tech stacks (used React and Vue, but any other framework could work here), with some shared dependencies (like React or Material UI).